Kick off in Cape Town with Kiff Kombi Tours

 From the forced removal of residents of District Six to the Cape Flats – where Kirsti grew up – to Church Square where a slave market once stood, Kirsti does not leave anything out and her knowledge, sense of self and sharp sense of humour really helps drive the tour.

 Kiff Kombi also ensures the group itself creates its own vibe and travelling around in a kombi on a beautiful summer’s day, with a great playlist providing a soundtrack, it didn’t take long for our group to get into the swing of it.
 By the time we arrived at Devil’s Peak Brewery in Woodstock for lunch the mood was upbeat – it was close to festive by the time we left it.

-Accommodating groups of 10-12 passengers, Kiff Kombi Tours covers a large expanse of Cape Town, stopping in places like District Six, Woodstock, Hout Bay and the CBD, and taking in some of the city’s most scenic drives, including Chapman’s Peak and Victoria Road, providing visitors with a fantastic overview of what the Mother City has to offer.
+Accommodating groups of 10-12 passengers, Kiff Kombi Tours covers a large expanse of Cape Town, stopping in places like District Six, Woodstock, wine tasting at Cape Point Vineyards and the CBD, and taking in some of the city’s most scenic drives, including Chapman’s Peak and Victoria Road, providing visitors with a fantastic overview of what the Mother City has to offer.

-The tour lasts around six hours and ends with a stop at a ‘Secret Spot’ before returning you home.
+The tour costs R800 and lasts around six hours and ends with a stop at a ‘Secret Spot’ before returning you home.
 I could tell you where it is, of course, but then it wouldn’t be much of a secret would it?